Valentine's Day traditions - differences per country

-In Taiwan it’s mainly the men who do the gift-giving.
-Unique is the tradition of presenting one’s love with roses, and the colour and number of the flowers have special significance:
+In Taiwan, it’s mainly the men who do the gift-giving.
+What's unique about it is the tradition of presenting one’s love with roses, with the colour and number of the flowers having special significance:

 Taiwan also celebrates a separate festival of love on July 7, along with China, and they celebrate White Day as well.